DS4PS/cpp-527-fall-2020/schedule.md

 In the default table version we can't even get a range of group size since we can't analyze table values *easily* (you can always re-convert the table object back to vectors and extract column and row attributes, but it takes some work).

 When attributes are built into the table as row names and column names they can no longer be manipulated directly.
 This is the general idea of tidy data - retain all of the information and store it in a way that makes it useful for subsequent analysis.

 In the tidyverse specifically, most analytical and graphical packages will assume that your data is in a tidy format as the default way to organize data.
 That is not true with older R packages.

-The convention has gained traction, though, and there is a big movement toward using tidy data as the standard for data frames and function outputs in R.
+The convention has gained traction, though, and there is a big movement toward using tidy data as the standard for data frames and function outputs in R. This makes work-flow much easier!
+Using pipes to create a data recipe, for example, is possible primarily because of tidy conventions.

-To learn more, read pages 1-8 and skim the rest of the article:
+To learn more, read pages 1-8 of the article that introduced this concept focusing on understand what a tidy dataset looks like (the examples of tidy versus non-tidy datasets are most useful).
+You can skim the remaining pages that discuss some advanced approaches to automate conversion from non-tidy to tidy formats.
+For now understanding the concept is more important than automation of conversion steps.

 [Tidy Data by Hadley Wickham](https://vita.had.co.nz/papers/tidy-data.pdf)